 What Are DFS Pick’em Games (aka Fantasy Player Props)?

-A fantasy pick’em game is similar to a player prop bet at online sportsbooks.
+DFS pick’em games are similar to a player prop bet at online sportsbooks.
 It involves choosing the over or under on a player’s performance in a specific stat.
 You can see an example below:

 This fantasy prop game features three stats for Green Bay Packers QB Jordan Love.
 You don’t have to make predictions on all of these totals, but you might be interested in 1-2 of them.
 DFS sites typically offer a number of fantasy player props that you can scroll through while playing.
 Depending upon the app, you’ll likely have to put at least two stats on a ticket.